Ohlone's Federal College Code is 004481.

 AB19: California College Promise Free Tuition and Book Grant Program

-- Student must be a graduate of an Ohlone District high school
+- Student must be a high school graduate.

 - Student must enroll in 12 credits or more and must complete 12 credits or more with a CGPA of 2.000 to stay in the program in Spring semester.

-To be considered for the Ohlone College Promise Free College Program students can obtain an application from the Fremont or Newark Financial Aid office or click here
+To be considered for the Ohlone College Promise Free Tuition and Book Grant Program students can obtain an application from the Fremont or Newark Financial Aid office.

 Cal Grant Program